 Much of the brooch’s decoration is interlace, which often involved zoomorphic forms.
 This is a prominent motif in the Celtic artistic tradition, and is full of symbolic significance.
 Animal motifs that can be detected on the Tara Brooch include birds and the heads of wolves and dragons.

-Whilst the symbolism of these decorations has pre-Christian origins, they continued to be used following the arrival of Christianity as well.
+While the symbolism of these decorations has pre-Christian origins, they continued to be used following the arrival of Christianity in Ireland as well.
 Additionally, the zoomorphic symbols are believed to have taken on a layer of complex Christian meanings, though these have since faded from cultural memory.
 It is also thought that such decorations had the power to protect their users from evil.